+'''

-''' cpdf -merge a.pdf 1 b.pdf 2-end -o out.pdf
+cpdf -merge a.pdf 1 b.pdf 2-end -o out.pdf

-Take page one of a.pdf and all but the first page of b.pdf, merge them and produce out.pdf. cpdf -merge -idir files -o out.pdf
+Take page one of a.pdf and all but the first page of b.pdf, merge them and produce out.pdf.

+cpdf -merge -idir files -o out.pdf

-Merge all files from directory files, producing out.pdf. '''
+Merge all files from directory files, producing out.pdf.

+'''

-Merge maintains bookmarks, named destinations, and name dictionaries.
+Merge maintains and merges bookmarks, named destinations, annotations, tagged PDF information, and so on.
 PDF features which cannot be merged are retained if they are from the document which first exhibits that feature.